zhangjingxing/Multimodal_Depression/README.md

 The dataset used in this project is from the DCAPS-WOZ Database, which contains clinical interviews designed to support the diagnosis of psychological distress conditions such as anxiety, depression, and post-traumatic stress disorder (PTSD).
 The data were collected through Wizard-of-Oz interviews conducted by an animated virtual interviewer, Ellie, controlled by a human interviewer in another room.
 Includes 189 sessions of interactions ranging between 7-33 minutes (average ~16 minutes).
 Contains audio and video recordings, transcripts of interactions, and annotations for verbal and non-verbal features.

+## Dataset Disclaimer!!!
 Due to consent constraints, the dataset is NOT provided here, and available only to academics and non-profit researchers.
 Interested parties must complete and sign a request form using an academic email address to gain access through this website: [DCAPS-WOZ Database](https://dcapswoz.ict.usc.edu/).
 You should expect to receive the permission in several days.

+We have excluded certain portions of the dataset, including:
+- Ground truth data for the transcript feature file (PHQ8)
+- Preprocessed and raw audio data

+These files are not uploaded to this repository to comply with data usage policies.

 ## Audio Preprocessing
 The raw audio recordings include both the interviewer’s and the participant’s voices.
 To ensure the data focuses solely on the participant, we preprocess the audio by cropping out segments where the interviewer speaks.
 Once the participant's speech is isolated, we extract acoustic features using techniques such as Mel-Frequency Cepstral Coefficients (MFCC).
 For more information on how to extract Mel-Frequency Cepstral Coefficients (MFCCs), refer to the [Librosa MFCC documentation](https://librosa.org/doc/latest/generated/librosa.feature.mfcc.html?utm_source=chatgpt.com).
 MFCC effectively captures the spectral and temporal characteristics of the audio, making it suitable for identifying speech patterns associated with depression.